Working in Edinburgh and across Scotland since 1980, we promote:

 Find out about our plans to build a Memorial to Conscientious Objectors in Edinburgh’s Princes Street Gardens.
 We organise Conscientous Objectors Day Vigils in Edinburgh annually.
 And, check out the stories of First World War COs in our Legacies of Resistance booklet here.

 We are a partner in the International Campaign to Abolish Nuclear Weapons, awarded the Nobel Peace Prize in 2017.
 Our Peace Cranes project engages people in their communities to remember all those killed by the Hiroshima bomb and raise awareness of the Nuclear Weapons Ban Treaty.
-An exhibition featuring 140,000 peace cranes made by bolunteers at our workshops in Scotland, and sent from around the UK and beyond along with the works of international artists will launch at the Just Festival in 2021.
+An exhibition featuring 140,000 peace cranes made by volunteers at our workshops in Scotland, and sent from around the UK and beyond along with the works of international artists will launch at the Just Festival in 2021.
 Find out more…

+We’re part of the Global Campaign on Mililtary Spending and a member of Scottish Peace Network.
 And we’re working with Campaign Against the Arms Trade in Scotland to advocate Divestment from arms and to end arms sales to Saudi Arabia.